AutomationSolutionz/automationsolutionz.github.io/docs/ZOSAI/zeuz-AI-task-management.md

   - Complementary skill matrices
   - Collective ownership of outcomes.
 - Click the **+ New POD** button to create a new POD.
-- When creating a new **POD**, a name can be assigned to it, for example, **Test 123**.
+- When creating a new **POD**, a name can be assigned to it, for example, **ZeuZ R&D Team**.
 An optional parameter allows the addition of milestones to define which milestone the POD will work on.
 Any available milestone can be selected if required.

 ![](/img/zeuz-AI-management/new-pod.png)